BWindey/bf-interpreter/README.md

 ## Extensions
 This interpreter accepts certain extensions to the normal language.

+### Comments
+To support other extensions, comments have to be well defined.
+This is achieved by starting a comment with `#` and ending it with `#`.
+Everything beween those hash-characters will be ignored.

+Normal brainfuck would just ignore all characters that are not part of the actual language, but because I added routines, you cannot write comments anymore like you would in brainfuck.
+Thus the need for defining comments.

 ### Routines
 Routines are created with the syntax `{[a-Z]+...}`, meaning that a routines declaration begins with a `{` and ends with a `}`.
 It has a name with one